-I’m keen on trees…the type found at alpine heights and bordering mountain landscapes. (more than a little keen).
+I’m keen on trees … especially the type found at alpine heights and bordering mountain landscapes. (more than a little keen).
 Inextricably tied to this keenness, is a steadfast affection for walking among them.

 In 2016 I embarked on the next big chapter of this “Forestry Odyssey” by enrolling in an Environmental History PhD program.
 I’ll be keeping a regular research blog on this site (see the menu…should you be smitten with history + the outdoors).

-So, this site is about my continued journey and about all things forest-related really.
-I am sharing it for others equally smitten by the woods and for anyone who has felt lost in what their niche in life is, and for you who might be feeling a call to go after it, no matter how unconventional it seems.
+So, this site is about my continued journey and about all things forest, walking, and wilderness related.
+I am sharing it for others equally smitten with such things, for anyone who has felt lost in what their niche in life is, and for you who might be feeling a call to go after it, regardless of how unconventional it seems.